globalwetlands/glowdex-app/README.md

 ## About

-### Global typologies of coastal wetland status to inform conservation and management.
+### Global typologies of coastal wetlands status to inform conservation and management.

 Researchers from all around the world have been recording a wide range of data on the world’s coastal wetlands for decades.
 For the first time we have brought these global data sets together.
-We have analysed this data and can now see how our wetlands are faring and where they may be in trouble.
+We have analysed this data and can now see how our coastal wetlands are faring and where they may be in trouble.

-We have created a Global Coastal Wetlands Index that you can access in an app.
+We have created a Global Coastal Wetlands Index that you can access using this web app.
 Our index uses 34 indicators, to provide a full picture of the health of our coastal wetlands.
-We have quantified the relationships among these indicators to be able to better understand the health of our wetlands.
+We have quantified the relationships among these indicators to be able to better understand the health of our coastal wetlands.

-When we look around the world, we start to find similarities in wetlands located in different regions.
-Wetland sites that share these similar characteristics have been grouped together into what we call a ‘typology’.
-This web app is designed to help you explore outputs at two scales for different end users: 5 and 18 typologies.
+When we look around the world, we start to find similarities in coastal wetlands located in different regions.
+Coastal wetland sites that share these similar characteristics have been grouped together into what we call a ‘typology’.
+This web app is designed to help you explore outputs at two scales: wither using 5 or 18 typologies to characterise the world's coastal wetlands.

-You can use the app to see which typology your areas of interest fall into and identify the defining characteristics of that typology.
+You can use the web app to see which typology your areas of interest fall into and identify the defining characteristics of that typology.
 For instance, your typology might have typically high climate-based pressures and high rates of seagrass loss.
 Sites within the same typology facing similar issues could benefit from knowledge exchange.
-Our tools thus help set the scene for globally and regionally coordinated conservation and management.
+This index can inform globally and regionally coordinated conservation and management.

 The app uses data from the following publications: